cognitedata/oryx/README.md

 - `chunk` - Chunks a sequence of HTTP handlers into sequential and concurrent batches.
 - `concurrent` - Runs a sequence of HTTP handlers concurrently.
 - `extractHeader` - Extract header from the HTTP response.
-- `fetch` - Fetches from remote using current context
+- `fetch` - Fetches from remote using the current context
 - `log` - Log information about the given request.
-- `parse` - Parse response stream to a user specified type synchronously.
+- `parse` - Parse response stream to a user-specified type synchronously.
-- `parseAsync` - Parse response stream to a user specified type asynchronously.
+- `parseAsync` - Parse response stream to a user-specified type asynchronously.
 - `retry` - Retries the current HTTP chandler if an error occurs.
 - `sequential` - Runs a sequence of HTTP handlers sequentially.
 - `withContent` - Add HTTP content to the fetch request
-- `withLogMessage` - Log information about the given request supplying a user specified message.
+- `withLogMessage` - Log information about the given request supplying a user-specified message.
 - `withMethod` - with HTTP method.
 You can use GET, PUT, POST instead.
 - `withQuery` - Add URL query parameters
 - `withResponseType` - Sets the Accept header of the request.